Utkarshs511/64-bit-floating-point-Arithmetic-Unit-with-Instruction-Data-Memory-using-verilog/README.md

 # 64-bit-floating-point-Arithmetic-Unit-with-Instruction-Data-Memory-using-verilog
-This repository contains the design and implementation of a **64-bit Floating Point Arithmetic Unit (FPU)** compliant with the **IEEE-754 standard**, developed using **Verilog **.
+This repository contains the design and implementation of a **64-bit Floating Point Arithmetic Unit ** compliant with the **IEEE-754 standard**, developed using **Verilog **.
 It performs high-precision arithmetic operations—**addition, subtraction, multiplication, and division**—with gate-level modeling for the arithmetic unit and behavioral modeling for memory and control components.

-The project is verified through simulation in **Xilinx Vivado** and demonstrates a architecture suitable for hardware synthesis and educational purposes.
+The project is verified through simulation in **Vivado** and demonstrates a architecture suitable for hardware synthesis and educational purposes.

----

 ## Project Overview